 Still, I felt underprepared to teach public speaking.
+I had zero speech activities for high school students.
 My first year of teaching, I thought materials were lacking on the Internet, from textbooks, from anywhere (and I searched).
 This was pre-TpT and I was sinking or swimming.
-That first year I did lots of paddling, but over the years felt confident in teaching a speech class.
+My textbook for the class was about sixty years old, and I had no teacher edition.

 Instruct students to speak for 30 seconds (vary the time if necessary) and not use any fillers.
-Students should realize how fillers creep into their speech.
+Students should realize how easily fillers creep into their speech.

 Each student will give a short speech for 30 seconds.
 The topic isn’t too important.
 You can choose one for the entire class or allow students to choose.

-2. Nonverbal practice.
+2. Nonverbal practice